heislera763/Reaction-Time-Tester/README.md

 # Reaction Time Tester
-This program enables users to measure their reaction times.
-Users can customize the program's functionality using an included configuration file.
+This program allows users to measure their reaction times.
+Using an included configuration file, users can customize many of the program's functionalities.
+Key features include adjustable timing, raw input support, and a lightweight design.

 ### How it Works
 1. Ready State: The user waits for a prompt, visually indicated by the screen's color change.